OpenZeppelin/defender-templates/defender/multisig-monitor/Readme.md

 - SafeSetup(address,address[],uint256,address,address)
 - SafeModuleTransaction(address,address,uint256,bytes,uint8)

-If there are events you don't want to be notified on, just comment/remove them from [serverless.yml](./serverless.yml)
+If there are events you don't want to be notified of, just comment/remove them from [serverless.yml](./serverless.yml)

 ## Defender Account Setup